kenyzumm/SigmaHackNSlash/README.md

 - **Cooldown**: 1.5 seconds between dashes
 - **Duration**: 0.18 seconds of dash movement
 - **Speed**: 700 pixels per second during dash

+## Bullet System (Shooting)

+The player can attack by shooting bullets:

+- **How to shoot:** Click the left mouse button to fire a bullet from the player towards the mouse cursor.
+- **Single shot per click:** Only one bullet is fired per mouse click (holding the button does not shoot continuously).
+- **Bullet removal:** Bullets are automatically removed from memory when they leave the visible game screen.

+This system is implemented for performance and memory safety.
+If you want to add bullet collision or special effects, see the `GameState` and `Bullet` classes.

 ## Development